 Dividends on shares are recognised as a liability and deducted from equity when they are approved by the Group's shareholders in the Annual General Meeting.
-Dividends approved after the year-end are recognised as a liability and paid in the subsequent period.

 (x) Share capital and reserves

 (i) Perpetual Bonds

 The Group classifies capital instruments as financial liabilities or equity instruments in accordance with the substance of the contractual terms of the instruments.
 The Group's perpetual bonds are not redeemable by holders and bear an entitlement to distributions that is non-cumulative and at the discretion of the board of directors.
 Accordingly, they are presented as a component of issued capital within equity.
 Distributions thereon are recognised in equity.
 Related income tax is accounted for in accordance with IAS 12 - Income taxes.